Fort Worth, Texas: History

 General William S. Harney assumed command of the Department of Texas and ordered Major Ripley A. Arnold (Company F, Second United States Dragoons) to find a new fort site near the West Fork and Clear Fork.
 On June 6, 1849, Arnold, advised by Middleton Tate Johnson, established a camp on the bank of the Trinity River and named the post Camp Worth in honor of the late General Worth.
 In August 1849, Arnold moved the camp to the north-facing bluff, which overlooked the mouth of the Clear Fork of the Trinity River.
 The United States War Department officially named the post Fort Worth on November 14, 1849.
+Since its establishment, the city of Fort Worth continues to be known as "where the West begins".

 E. S. Terrell (1812–1905) from Tennessee claimed to be the first resident of Fort Worth.
 The fort was flooded the first year and moved to the top of the bluff; the current courthouse was built on this site.
 The fort was abandoned September 17, 1853.
 No trace of it remains.

-As a stop on the legendary Chisholm Trail, Fort Worth was stimulated by the business of the cattle drives and became a brawling, bustling town.
+As a stop on the Chisholm Trail, Fort Worth was stimulated by the business of the cattle drives and became a brawling, bustling town.
 Millions of head of cattle were driven north to market along this trail.
 Fort Worth became the center of the cattle drives, and later, the ranching industry.
 It was given the nickname of Cowtown.

-During the Civil War, Fort Worth suffered from shortages of money, food, and supplies.
+During the American Civil War, Fort Worth suffered from shortages of money, food, and supplies.
 The population dropped as low as 175, but began to recover during Reconstruction.
 By 1872, Jacob Samuels, William Jesse Boaz, and William Henry Davis had opened general stores.
 The next year, Khleber M. Van Zandt established Tidball, Van Zandt, and Company, which became Fort Worth National Bank in 1884.